mendix/docs/content/refguide/project-settings.md

 ### 7.2 Suggest Lower-Case Names in Microflows

-When enabled, the variable names that Studio Pro suggests in microflows will start with a lower-case letter instead of an upper-case letter.
+When enabled, the names that Studio Pro suggests in microflows will start with a lower-case letter instead of an upper-case letter.